manabapp/TcpShark/README.md

       Custom VALUE       Value of specified custom field.
                          Only displays if each packet includes the field.
+                         If you specify -f option twice, 2nd field is displayed in parentheses.

       Expert INFO        TCP expert information.
                          Additional information according to the specified type